-The Conference Board today reported that its index measuring the volume of job advertisements in major U.S. newspapers dropped two points in August, marking the fourth straight month of declines.
 The organization’s Help-Wanted Advertising Index now stands at 23, down from 25 in July and 29 a year ago.
 In the last three months, help-wanted advertising declined in all nine U.S. regions, with the largest declines occurring in the New England (-25.4 percent), South Atlantic (-18.4 percent) and Middle Atlantic (-16.9 percent) regions.